 There is an article about whaleboats in Wikipedia.

 The model was built to lines taken off and construction details recorded by Willits Ansel and Robert Allyn, 1975.
 The plan was published in the book of Willits Ansel (see above).
-There are more pictures, several views of the entire ship model taken from all directions, and several closer views of hull and deck.

 This model of a whaleboat is very beautiful, a true master piece.
 It was built